sumedh-shingade/Event-Management-System/README.md

 # Welcome to Event-Management-System

-## About Me

-👋 Hi there!
-I'm [Your Name], and I'm passionate about revolutionizing the world of event management through technology.
-This profile showcases my journey in creating a seamless and efficient solution for event planning and management.

 ## Project: EventMaster

-🚀 **Fores** is an innovative event management platform that aims to provide unparalleled convenience to both clients and event organizers.
+🚀 **4S-Events** is an innovative event management platform that aims to provide unparalleled convenience to both clients and event organizers.
 Our primary objective is to tackle the challenges posed by traditional manual systems and offer a comprehensive solution that streamlines every aspect of event management.

 ### Key Features: